habibwahab/vehicle-inventory/README.md

 ### Login ###

-When using the programme for the first time, user will be prompted to create a password which is stored in a separate csv file.
+When using the programme for the first time, user will be prompted to create a password which is stored in a CSV.

 ### Main Menu ###